This post is all about how to throw the best graduation party.

 8. YOU NEED GOOD MUSIC.

 Seriously, music is so important.
 I personally suck at music, but my friend has a killer music taste so she put together the playlist.
+You can read the Prime Sound reviews from here to know about the various music services that they offer.

 Make sure that your songs go the length of the party (or loop them if they don’t) and that you have loud enough speakers!
 Have some “cool” songs in there but also add classics like Sweet Caroline and Brown Eyed Girl.
 I also personally wouldn’t add any inappropriate songs because of adults and families but hey, if that’s your thing, then go for it!